razorthinksoftware/deepthink/about.md

   Razorthink's inhouse RSS Feed!
 What's the happening trend in the domain of Artificial Intelligence?
 </p>

 The idea is to create a bucket of recent trends and patterns.
-It's made by [Prathyush SP](https://twitter.com/mdo).
+It's made by [Prathyush SP](https://github.com/kingspp).

-Some of the objectives,
+Objectives,

 * Simple yet intuitive UI
-* Posting should be obvious and easy [Google Sheet](https://docs.google.com/spreadsheets/d/1MVLQO341_zALN4gmkMLMwiC5_ZamJ7DhGiHACmzCpJA)!
+* Posting should be obvious and easy [Google Sheets](https://docs.google.com/spreadsheets/d/1MVLQO341_zALN4gmkMLMwiC5_ZamJ7DhGiHACmzCpJA)!
+* Zero-cost solution

 Learn more and contribute on [GitHub](https://github.com/poole).